Is Your Mole Changing Shape or Color?

 Aside from being slightly irritating or unpleasant to look at, moles are generally nothing to be concerned about.
 Usually appearing from childhood through the first 30 years of life, moles are simply skin cells that have grown together in a cluster rather than spreading throughout the skin.
 Owing to their makeup of melanocytes, the cells that give skin their pigmentation, moles typically range from light brown to black in color.

 Over time, some moles may gradually change in appearance, some may not change at all, and others may disappear entirely on their own.
-Though most moles are harmless, when asked, Dr. Perri’s response is usually the same for patients in Conroe and The Woodlands: “Is your mole changing shape or color?”
+Though most moles are harmless, when asked, Dr. Perri’s response is usually the same for patients: “Is your mole changing shape or color?”

 Moles and Skin Cancer